AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 {sample :width 600 :height 100}BCT\_Sparkline\_Chart\_10{sample}

-It is also possible to format the labels:

 ##Markers

 Marker is an object with a specified shape, size, and color or an image used to mark and to identify chart elements.